r0lodex/api/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Ethipay, please send an e-mail to Irfan Radzi via [irfan@mrjunior.my](mailto:irfan@mrjunior.my).
+If you discover a security vulnerability within Ethipay, please send an e-mail to [@r0lodex](https://github.com/r0lodex) via [irfan@mrjunior.my](mailto:irfan@mrjunior.my).
 All security vulnerabilities will be promptly addressed.

 ## License